The TSX Venture Exchange (TSX-V)

 A Look at Canada's Small and Micro Cap Marketplace

-If the Toronto Stock Exchange (abbreviated TSE or TSX) is like Canada's version of the New York Stock Exchange, then the TSX Venture Exchange (abbreviated TSX-V) is like the NASDAQ Small Cap or OTCBB exchanges.
+If the Toronto Stock Exchange (TSE or TSX) is like Canada's version of the New York Stock Exchange, then the TSX Venture Exchange (TSX-V) is like the NASDAQ Small Cap or OTCBB exchanges.

 The TSX Venture Exchange serves as a public venture capital marketplace for emerging companies, particularly in Canada's rich natural resource sectors.
-Prior to 2001, the exchange was known as the Canadian Venture Exchange (abbreviated CDNX), but the TSX Group purchased the exchange and renamed it to incorporate its namesake.
+Prior to 2001, the exchange was known as the Canadian Venture Exchange (CDNX), but the TSX Group purchased the exchange and renamed it to incorporate its namesake.

 Who Lists on the TSX Venture Exchange